Druid and University of Galway

-As an important platform and agency for a vibrant, cultural infrastructure and community, NUI Galway’s partnership with Druid will be central to sustaining and growing the local artistic environment, stimulating cultural and artistic expression in the community, and encouraging creative endeavour and potential.
+As an important platform and agency for a vibrant, cultural infrastructure and community, University of Galway’s partnership with Druid will be central to sustaining and growing the local artistic environment, stimulating cultural and artistic expression in the community, and encouraging creative endeavour and potential.

 Economic Growth and Industry Development

 The longevity and global reach of both University of Galway and Druid provide inspiration to local entrepreneurial start-ups and established businesses.
 As global ambassadors for Ireland, both organisations are lodestones in attracting industry and foreign direct investment to the West of Ireland, supporting economic development and helping to increase the intellectual knowledge network, enabling the creation and sharing of talent and expertise.